smiley168/dd-chat-app/README.md

 * Build in multi-user real time chat feature if there are API endpoints supporting it.

+* If I have more time, I would write more integration tests to cover all the possible use cases.

 ### Testing

 * Test cases considered during development: